-<TX1><Concrete_Figure3.1.png>

-<FGCAP>Figure 3.1 A Semantic Profile with Semantic Waves.
+Figure 3.1 A semantic profile with semantic waves.

-<source>Figure 3.1 An image that shows a diagram of semantic waves which are is a simple diagram or a drawing which represents the planned knowledge building about a concept within a learning activity.
+Figure 3.1 An image that shows a diagram of semantic waves, which is a simple diagram or a drawing, which represents the planned knowledge building about a concept within a learning activity.

-<formalarg>Examples showing semantic wave profiles usually start with the abstract or with high semantic density.
+Examples showing semantic wave profiles usually start with the abstract or with high semantic density.
 See Figure 3.1 for an example.
-The advice of starting with more abstract terminology and concepts may seem to be in opposition to the approach of Concreteness Fading as explained with the CRA method outlined above.
+The advice of starting with more abstract terminology and concepts may seem to be in opposition to the approach of concreteness fading as explained with the CRA method outlined above.
 However, on examination of the research example carried out in the research above, the process of starting with concepts may only involve giving a short outline of the concept that is being explored and saying that this will be illustrated in a following concrete activity.

-<H2>Activity - Recognising and Exploring the Concrete and Abstract in your Teaching
+Activity – recognising and exploring the concrete and abstract in your teaching

-<TX1>To help you balance your lessons, it is useful to identify which parts address more abstract conceptions of computing knowledge and those that are more concrete.
-To do this ask yourself the following questions about your lessons.
+To help you balance your lessons, it is useful to identify which parts address more abstract conceptions of computing knowledge and those that are more concrete.
+To do this, ask yourself the following questions about your lessons:

-<BL1>What are the core skills and concepts I want to communicate in my lesson?
+What are the core skills and concepts I want to communicate in my lesson?
 How many of them are more abstract and how many are more concrete?
 Do I have a good balance?